 Buy from USA | Buy from UK | Buy from DE | Buy from IT | Buy from FR | Buy from ES | ここでご購入を! |

-In this project, we will use an I2C LCD display as slave device.
-We will use a Pico board internal temperature sensor to get temperature and display the data to I2C LCD display.
+In this project, we will use an I2C LCD display as the slave device.
+We will use the Pico board’s internal temperature sensor to get the temperature and display the data on the I2C LCD display.

 In above circuit graph, you can see that: